prantlf/timezone-support/docs/API.md

 // }
 ```

-Finally the source `Date` object, from which the date parts can be obtained by the corresponding getters (`getFullYear`, `getMonth`, ...):
+Finally the source `Date` object, from which the date parts can be obtained by the corresponding UTC getters (`getUTCFullYear`, `getUTCMonth`, ...):

 ```js
 const { findTimeZone, setTimeZone } = require('timezone-support')